 Run free, wild toes.

-A few weeks ago I went to what I assumed would be a very casual—the invitation said, “prepare to get wet,” not erotically, very innocent–children would be on site, confirm the absence of erotica, Sunday barbecue.
+I once attended what I assumed would be a very casual—the invitation said, “prepare to get wet,” not erotically, very innocent–children would be on site, confirm the absence of erotica, Sunday barbecue.
 I put on a long dress with ruffles and ambiguous cut outs, even some embroidery on it and flat sandals that looked like needlepoint pillows.
 I would be getting wet, I thought, so fairly lame and needlepoint were a perfect marriage.

 When I approached the scene, I learned an unspoken memo had been broadcast among the rest of the women, myself excluded.
 Cake face, salon hair, the highest heels closets could harbor on a Sunday early afternoon.
 Where was I?

 You don’t have to answer that.

 Initially, I didn’t think much of the disconnect.
 Later, still no profound thinking.
 What had struck me as interesting really was only that I had been the only girl there without a pedicure (or smooth legs.)